The Best of The West: 8 Day Ireland Tour

 8 Days Touring Ireland's Beautiful West Coast

-This guided tour combines some of the very best highlights of the renowned Wild Atlantic Way, with some more off-the-beaten-track and lesser-known gems to be found in the region.
-With dramatic sweeping coastlines, rugged mountain vistas, and quaint Irish charm by the bucketload as your driver guides you through some of our most authentic and traditional villages and towns.
+This guided tour combines some of the very best highlights of the renowned Wild Atlantic Way with some more off-the-beaten-track, lesser-known gems in the region.
+With dramatic sweeping coastlines, rugged mountain vistas, and quaint Irish charm by the bucketload, your driver guides you through some of our most authentic and traditional villages and towns.

 The West Coast of Ireland delivers an enchanting and beguiling mix of everything that makes Ireland so special, so read on and find out some of our favorite spots to take our guests on our 8 Day Best of the West guided tour itinerary.